celestiaorg/docs/nodes/zfs.md

 :::

 ## Requirements:
-1. Bare Metal server with decent amount of RAM (64GB+)
+1. A bare metal server with a substantial amount of RAM (64GB or more) and a modern CPU (latest generation EPYC or Xeon with a clock speed of 2.1GHz or higher is recommended)
 2. At least one empty disk (with no filesystem)

 ## Guide: